Copy code

 My assessment process is designed to be validating, supportive, and deeply personalized.
 Rather than relying on outdated checklists or narrow criteria, I take time to understand your internal world—your lived experiences, how you process life, and what makes you uniquely you.

-The assessment is conducted in one comprehensive video session (2 hours and 15 minutes total) with built-in breaks for rest and regulation.
+The assessment is conducted in one comprehensive video session (90 minutes total) with a built-in break for rest and regulation.
 This extended, grounded format gives us the space to explore gently and thoroughly—something especially important for adults, and particularly women, whose traits have often been misunderstood or overlooked.

 As a late-identified autistic woman myself, I know how powerful and emotional this discovery can be.
 My approach centers both clinical expertise and lived experience, offering education, emotional support, and space to process what arises.